Wilson Ramos: Texas Rangers

 On August 16, 2022, Ramos signed a minor league contract with the Texas Rangers.
 Ramos played in 3 games for the Triple-A Round Rock Express, going 2-for-9 with a walk.
 He was released by the Rangers organization on September 10.

 Acereros de Monclova

 On April 27, 2023, Ramos signed with the Acereros de Monclova of the Mexican League.
 In 12 games, he batted .200/.304/.250 with eight hits and three RBI.
 Ramos was released on May 15.

 Long Island Ducks and retirement

 On June 27, 2023, Ramos signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 40 games for Long Island, he batted .233/.284/.353 with 3 home runs and 24 RBI.
 Ramos became a free agent following the season.

 On June 15, 2025, Ramos announced his retirement from professional baseball, signing a one-day contract to retire as a member of the Washington Nationals.
 Two weeks later, on June 28, Ramos returned to Nationals Park in a guest pinch-hitting appearance for the Savannah Bananas, grounding out to pitcher Mat Wolf.

+Coaching Career

+On January 15, 2026, Ramos was hired as Manager of the FCL Phillies the rookie-level affiliate of the Philadelphia Phillies.